nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/tutorial/05-add-node-app.md

 # React Nx Tutorial - Step 5: Add Node Application Implementing API

+## Nx.dev Tutorial | React | Step 5: Add Node Application Implementing API

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XgfknOqgxQ0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The requests fail because the API has not been created yet.
-Using Nx you develop node applications next to your React applications.
+Using Nx you can develop node applications next to your React applications.
 You can use same commands to run and test them.
-You share code between the backend and the frontend.
+You can share code between the backend and the frontend.
 Use this capability to implement the API service.

-## Add Express plugin to your workspace
+## Add Express Plugin to Your Workspace

 Nx is an open platform with plugins for many modern tools and frameworks. **To see some plugins, run `npx nx list`:**